Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

-Besides allowing to identify the dominant reaction mechanism, the occurrence of superscaling can be exploited to predict the nuclear cross section for kinematical regions and targets not covered by the available data, although the contributions of mechanisms leading to large scaling violations, such as final state interaction and MEC, can only be described within a specific nuclear model.
-The universal scaling function extracted from electron scattering data has been extensively used to obtain both charged- and neutral-current neutrino-nucleus cross sections \cite{PhysRevLett.98.242501,PhysRevLett.100.052502}.
+Besides allowing to identify the dominant reaction mechanism, the occurrence of superscaling can be exploited to predict the nuclear cross section for kinematical regions and targets not covered by the available data.
+However, the inclusion of contributions arising from mechanisms leading to large scaling violations, such as meson-exchange currents (MEC), necessarily requires the use of specific models.
+The universal scaling function extracted from electron scattering data has been extensively used to obtain both charged- and neutral-current neutrino-nucleus cross sections \cite{Amaro,Martinez}.